The love for yourself is often the most important love you can feel. But are you doing it enough?

 You love your husband, kids and even your family's furry friend who always sheds all over your favorite black pants.
 But what about loving yourself?
 Do you actively show yourself unconditional love or do you save it for everyone else?

-The experts agree that unconditional love for yourself is the most crucial but also the hardest to achieve.
-But what does it mean anyway?
-According to Tolles, unconditional love for yourself means treating yourself like you would your best friend.
+According to Midlife Reinvention Coach Susan Tolles, unconditional love for yourself means treating yourself like you would your best friend.
 "You should be your own best friend, so treat yourself with kindness and unconditional love.
 No harsh words or criticism!
-Buy special gifts for yourself, think positive thoughts, and know that, if you fully love yourself, you can better express love to others."
+Buy special gifts for yourself, think positive thoughts and know that, if you fully love yourself, you can better express love to others."

 "If you are not giving it to yourself, then you are looking for it on the outside.
 And, more than likely, you are looking for it from people who are not actually able to give it to you, either.
 Stop looking outside for your answers.
 You have everything you need inside of you."

-But even if you look to outside sources for that love, will it really work?
-Probably not.
-Cappel notes that that you won't allow yourself to be loved even if someone comes along with cupid's arrow.
+Larry Cappel (LMFT) notes that that you won't allow yourself to be loved even if someone comes along with cupid's arrow.
 "If you believe that loving yourself means you can't love someone else enough then you must also believe that love is a scarce commodity; there isn't enough to go around so you need to be stingy with it.
 [But] love is not a finite thing.
 It doesn't run out!
 In fact if you can love yourself unconditionally then you will have a universe of love to give to others."

-Cappel, Tolles and Garcea offers you five ways you can show yourself love, even if you don't have the foundation.
+Cappel, Tolles and Garcea offer you five ways you can show yourself love, even if you don't have the foundation.
 Remember — it's never too late to see your own personal beauty!

-1. Give Permission To Focus On Yourself
+1. Grant Yourself Permission To Focus On You

 Tolles says that in order to "generously give yourself with joy and enthusiasm, first you must be physically and emotionally charged.
 When you are depleted, you may get resentful about the things you do for others, and you may end up so exhausted that you get sick.
-It is okay to nurture yourself so you better care for others.
+It is OK to nurture yourself so you better care for others.
 In fact, it should be non-negotiable!"

 2. Say "No"

 "If you love yourself, would you stick around out of responsibility even if your partner does nothing to help make the relationship work and may be mistreating you?
 Of course not.
-Unconditional love for self means you say no to unloving acts towards you.
+Unconditional love for self means you say 'no' to unloving acts towards you.
 And you, out of self-love, remove yourself from hurtful situations and people.
 Sadly, some people can only be loved from afar."

 3. Forgive Yourself

-"Those moments when you just really mess something up and someone (or even you) get(s) hurt physically, mentally, or emotionally and your face becomes a red beacon of light, calling out to everyone to stare in silence at you as you perspire profusely, and very publicly.
-Can you forgive yourself?
+"Those moments when you just really mess something up and someone (or even you) get(s) hurt physically, mentally, or emotionally and your face becomes a red beacon of light, calling out to everyone to stare in silence at you as you perspire profusely, and very publicly," says Garcea.
+"Can you forgive yourself?
 If your answer is 'no', you are not loving yourself unconditionally.
 If it is 'yes, but', the same applies.
 There are no 'buts' in unconditional love.
 It holds no circumstance, no attribute, nothing against the person."

 4. Celebrate Yourself

 "Spend some time to examine the things that make you special — your extraordinary skills and gifts, your values, the things that set you apart from others.
 If you have trouble with this, then ask your family and friends!
-So often others see things in us that we cannot see."
+So often, others see things in us that we cannot see."

 5. Know You Deserve It

-Garcea explains that it is an everday battle but one that is worth it.
+Garcea explains that it is an everyday battle but one that is worth it.
 "It is an ongoing process.
 Just as I do in a relationship, I wake up everyday and decide I am going to do whatever it takes to make my relationship with myself work, because it is important.
 It matters enough to me to work at it every day.
 That does not mean I win everyday.
 I am still human."

-We are all human and we all deserve love.
+We are all human, and we all deserve love.
 Today, do yourself a favor and start with yourself.
 You'll thank yourself later!
 And so will everyone who can feel the beautiful, loving energy enveloping you.